 Get your Atto Notorio in Italy

-The Tribunale Civile requires that you make an appointment before going there for an Atto Notorio therefore you should advice in advance your wedding planner to reserve an appointment for you.
+The Tribunale Civile requires that you make an appointment in advance before going there for an Atto Notorio therefore you should advise in advance your wedding planner to reserve an appointment for you.

 N.B.
 Neither spouse can act as witness or interpreter.